 What is the Significance of 108?

-Various traditions and some intriguing facts include:
+Various traditions and some intriguing facts about the number 108 include:

-- The number 108 refers to spiritual completion.
+- 108 refers to spiritual completion.

 - Renowned mathematicians of Vedic culture viewed 108 as a number of the wholeness of existence.

 - It is believed that there are 108 earthly desires in humans.

 - The number 1 represents God, the universe, or a person’s highest truth; 0 represents humility in spiritual practice and emptiness, and 8 represents timelessness or infinity.

 - 108 forms the layout of sacred texts that are central to eastern philosophy and yoga.
 The Rig Veda consists of 108 chapters, as are the primary Tantras and Upanishads.